Ultrawide Aspect Ratio Guide: 21:9 vs 32:9, 3440×1440, 2560×1080 & All Resolutions (2026)

 - League of Legends: Supports 21:9 natively (crops top/bottom)

-If you play primarily CS2 or Valorant, an ultrawide monitor is a poor investment — you will play with black bars or a stretched 4:3 image, wasting the extra width entirely.
+For games like CS2 or Valorant, an ultrawide monitor is a poor investment.
+You will play with black bars, wasting the extra width.

 32:9 and game support